Lylyth, Herald of Everblight

-- Abysmal FURY stat means she does not get to keep a lot of fury camp for transfers if she is upkeeping anything and casting Parasite every turn.
+- Abysmal FURY stat, plus an expensive spell leaves her with few Fury for transfers if she is upkeeping anything and casting Parasite every turn.

 - Tiny control range makes it hard to spread her feat across all of her army in most of the Steamroller scenarios.

-- Her support - and successful spellcasting - is usually tied to her bow's Witch mark.
-Anti-shooting tech will make the delivery of those critical spells very challenging.
+- Her support - and successful spell-casting - is usually tied to her bow's Witch Mark.
+Anti-shooting tech will make the delivery of those critical spells challenging.